-You have tried everything and you are desperate.
-Hair loss can be embarrassing, but you’re not the first to through with it.
+You’ve tried everything and you’re desperate.
+Hair loss can be embarrassing, but luckily you’re not the first to through with it.
 You’ve tried Jamaican black castor oil that your sister recommended, you’ve even tried garlic and onion juice (I’m not judging you!).
 If you haven’t yet, read our 5 tips to grow longer, healthier hair.

 Why Is My Hairline Breaking?

 There are many medical reasons why your hairline is thinning – aging, stress, postpartum pregnancy, weight loss, traction alopecia and other scalp conditions.
 You should never feel alone, it can happen to anyone and there’s nothing to feel ashamed about.
 Your hairline is the most sensitive part of your hair.
-It takes a lot of stress and tension.
-Which is why if you are trying to grow back your hairline, you’re going to have to give up a few bad habits.
+It takes a lot of stress and tension, which is why if you’re trying to grow back your hairline, you’re going to have to give up a few bad habits.

 Stop with the tight braids.

-Yes, they look good, your colleagues have been complimenting you, you almost got that promotion, your partner is happy and life is good… but your hairline is struggling.
+Yes, they look good, yes, your colleagues have been complimenting you, you almost got that promotion, your partner’s happy and life is good… but your hairline is struggling.

 The pressure on your hair follicles can cause them to be damaged for good.
-We’ve seen the horror stories.
-We don’t want to be the horror stories.
 Bleeding edges and scalp sores are not okay.
 You are worth more than that.

-I know, it’s not easy to tell your hairstylist not to pull so tightly.
-Maybe she’s already complaining that you brought a wide-toothed comb with you or “Sisi, do you want to die?
-I can’t plait this… this kinky natural hair!”
-(That’s for another post!).
+I know, I know, it’s not easy to tell your hairstylist not to pull so tightly.
+Maybe she’s already complaining that you brought a wide-toothed comb with you or about how she can’t braid natural hair (yes, they still exist!).
 But if you want to grow your hairline, you’ve got to leave your hairline alone.
 You’ve got to stop stressing it.

 Solution?
-You can try loser hairstyles, or buy secure wigs that won’t stress your hairline.
-Be prepared to wear wigs for the next 6 months at least, while you grow your hair.
+You can try looser hairstyles, or buy secure wigs that won’t stress your hairline.
+Be prepared to wear wigs for the next few months at least, while you grow your hair.
 You can also keep your hair in twists, but leave your baby hairs out.

 Start Daily Hair Massages

 THIS.
 I cannot emphasize this enough.
 Start massaging your scalp at night daily.
 Massaging stimulates blood circulation to your hair follicles which is needed to grow your hair.
 Vitamin E, peppermint oil and cold-pressed castor oil (or Jamaican Black castor oil) are my weapons of choice.
 If you don’t have time to do your whole head, just massage your edges.
-Read more about them here.
+Read more about scalp massages here.

 Start Washing Your Hair More